• Skip to primary navigation

 • Sweet & Sour Mix - Making my homemade sour mix takes just 5 minutes, but tastes far superior to the shelf-stable kind you can get at the grocery store.
 Made with simple syrup, lemon juice and fresh lime juice - it's a great way to add flavor to all kinds of cocktails.
 Try using in my classic Green Tea Shot, another single shot recipe.

-• Vodka - Clear, neutral, and boozy, vodka provides the proper base for these adult bevvies.
+• Vodka - Clear, neutral, vodka provides the proper base for these beverages.
 My favorite vodka options at the liquor store include Ketel One, Grey Goose and Tito's!

 • Lemon Lime Soda - 7Up or Sprite are typical toppers for these composed shots, but you’re also welcome to use plain soda water, citrus-flavored seltzer, or lemonade instead.

-• Garnish - For an extra touch of adult classiness, consider adding a thin slice of lemon or lime wedge and a sprig of mint a a garnish.
+• Garnish - For an extra touch of classiness, consider adding a thin slice of lemon or lime wedge and a sprig of mint as a garnish.

 Ingredients needed to make a white tea shot in shot glasses.